leemccormick/PreventScreenShot/README.md

 # PreventScreenShot
 This respository is about how to prevent user taking a screen shot from iOS application.
 - To use pod 'ScreenProtectorKit' to prevent screen shot from user for the whole app.
 See code at Scene Delegate
-- To use some layer covert some filed when user take a scree shot.
+- To use a layer cover some fileds when user take a scree shot.
 See code at RedViewController

 ## Sources
  - https://github.com/prongbang/ScreenProtectorKit